Oasis of the Zombies (1982)

 Director: Sam Irvin

-In the old west with lots of high tech, the alien crime leader kills the town sheriff and attempts to take over the town.
+On a high-tech old west planet, the alien crime leader kills the town sheriff and attempts to take over the town.
 The sheriff’s “cowardly” son comes back to town for the funeral and this brings on the final confrontation.

 I can’t say exactly why but this is an outstanding film.
 Everything just works.
 The mix of old west and high technology makes it work as a curious kind of cyberpunk.
 And the acting is always perfect.
 It is also directed by a man who knows how to shoot comedy.